La Roche Posay • Anthelios SX Daily Moisturizer with SPF 15 • Moisturizers

 Age: 19-24 Skin: Normal, Olive Hair: Brunette, Curly, Coarse Eyes: Blue

 Did some research and found that this is the only mexoryl-containing product for sale in the US.
 (Mexoryl (ecamsule) is the ingredient that blocks UVA rays responsible for photoaging--it's also way more photostable than comparable sunscreens which is why it is so popular outside the states.)
-This contains a 2% concentration, and I'm not sure how much that is in comparison to other LRP products in Europe, but I am only looking for a daily moisturizer with some sun protection and not a heavy-duty sunscreen, so it works for me.
+This contains a 2% concentration, and I'm not sure how much that is in comparison to other LRP products in Europe, but I am only looking for a daily moisturizer with good sun protection and not a heavy-duty sunscreen, so it works for me.

 This is pretty expensive (for me) costing around $35 dollars for a 3.4 oz tube.
 I bought it at CVS when they had a $10 extra bucks rebate.
 It will also last quite a while as I only use a dime size for my entire face.